-- help drivers be more efficient (meaning they can make more service calls)
+- help drivers be more efficient

 - reduce the likelihood of having to re-do the upfit because it doesn’t meet driver requirements

 As your business grows and changes, the purpose of your vehicles might evolve as well.
-A fleet management company can make sure your fleet is keeping pace with your business and job duties by making upfitting improvements when necessary.
+A fleet management company will make sure your fleet is keeping pace with your business and job duties by making upfitting improvements when necessary.

 (Related post: 4 Upfitting Strategies for a Better Equipped Fleet)

 3. Manage your fuel and maintenance costs with effective fleet solutions